Have you ever tried a business idea only to have it completely fail?

 Some might look at that experience and think it was a waste of time, but there’s always a lesson in everything we do; especially in the failures.

-I know I definitely learned a ton about myself and online business in the process, and these lessons have influenced every step of my journey as an entrepreneur.
-I wanted to share some of those lessons here.
+I know I definitely learned a ton about myself and online business in the process, and these lessons have influenced every step of my journey as an entrepreneur since then.

 Being creative requires confidence

 This was something that took me by surprise.
 I really thought that if I had a creative idea, then I would just make it and sell it and make money.
-As you can probably guess, it didn’t quite work that way.
+As you know if you’ve tried to sell anything you’ve personally created, it’s not quite that easy.

-The biggest thing I realized was that to be truly creative in a way that was marketable on Etsy, I had to be willing to create something unique (aka not like what other people were already producing) and then put it out there.
+The biggest thing I realized was that to be truly creative in a way that was marketable on Etsy, I had to be willing to create something that wasn’t like what other people were already producing for it to stand out.

 At the time, I honestly didn’t have the confidence to do something like that.
 Over the course of that year, I started figuring out what my style was truly like and started to inch closer and closer to that, but I never really achieved it.

-Turns out this lesson on confidence is one that’s been so important as an entrepreneur in general.
+Turns out this lesson on confidence is one that’s been so important as an entrepreneur and even as a mom.

 Entrepreneurial takeaway: You’ve got to be willing to create a product or do something that’s unique and totally yours to be marketable.
 A lot of times you have to be super vulnerable when you put that course idea out there or that book or even a simple blog post.